CRMPickers logoCRMPickers

 Pipedrive integrations and API

-The local CRM dataset lists 96 named Pipedrive integrations across 18 linked categories.
-That breadth matters when the CRM needs to sit beside marketing, support, finance, analytics, enrichment, and proposal tools.
+The current dataset lists 96 named Pipedrive integrations across all 18 tracked categories.
+That breadth matters when the CRM must connect marketing automation, enrichment, proposals, reporting, accounting, support, and handoff tools while staying the deal source of truth.

 Close integrations and API

-The local CRM dataset lists 43 named Close integrations across 17 linked categories.
-Close is not trying to win by app-count alone; it wins when built-in communication reduces the number of separate tools reps need open.
+The current dataset lists 43 named Close integrations across 17 tracked categories.
+Close is not trying to win by app count; it wins when native calling, email, SMS, and sequences reduce the number of tools reps need for outbound work.

 Implementation complexity